Gutter Replacement Cost

 Below are some points to look out for when hiring someone to help replace guttering on your home:

-• Will they handle access requirements?
-If you have a conservatory or a hard-to-reach roof, ask whether scaffolding is needed, if it’s included in the price, and how much it will cost if it’s not.
+• Check whether scaffolding is needed — If your property is tall or has restricted access, ask whether scaffolding is required, whether it is included in the price, and how much it will add if not.

 FAQs